apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'Sickening scenes' in Gaza hospitals as Hezbollah commander killed**
+**Sony Reveals Standalone MR Headset with “4K” OLED Displays and Unique Controllers**

-You can read more about it [here](https://www.euronews.com/2024/01/09/sickening-scenes-in-gaza-hospitals-as-hezbollah-commander-killed).
+You can read more about it [here](https://www.roadtovr.com/sony-mr-headset-4k-oled-unique-controllers/).

 ## Requirements
 - Python 3.8